Please use all equipment in a safe

 Used by chimney sweeps to inspect chimneys and flues.

-Used by plumbers to inspect water supply tanks, pipes, leach lines,
+Used by plumbers to inspect water supply tanks, pipes, leach lines, septic tanks and sewers.

 Down wells and inside well casing's.